 The National Low Income Housing Coalition publishes a report each year, "Out of Reach," that documents the gap between renters' wages and the cost of rental housing (based on FMRs) across the US.
 Specifically, the report calculates a "housing wage," an estimate of the hourly wage a full-time worker must earn in order to afford a rental home at the FMR without spending more than 30% of his or her income on housing costs (the accepted standard for affordability).
-According to the 2020 report, the housing wage for California is \$36.96 for a two-bedroom FMR and \$29.26 for a one-bedroom FMR.
-A worker earning the state minimum wage of \$13 per hour would have to work 114 hours per week (nearly three full-time jobs) to afford a two-bedroom FMR.
-In comparison, the 2020 national housing wage is \$23.96 per hour for a two-bedroom rental and \$19.56 per hour for a one-bedroom rental.
+According to the 2021 report, the housing wage for California is \$39.03 for a two-bedroom FMR and \$31.06 for a one-bedroom FMR.
+A worker earning the state minimum wage of \$13 per hour would have to work 112 hours per week (nearly three full-time jobs) to afford a two-bedroom FMR or 89 hours per week (more than two full-time jobs) to afford a one-bedroom FMR.
+In comparison, the 2021 national housing wage is \$24.90 per hour for a two-bedroom rental and \$20.40 per hour for a one-bedroom rental.
 For more information, please see https://reports.nlihc.org/oor.

-&lt;sup>1 Housing Choice Voucher Program, project-based Section 8 contracts, Moderate Rehabilitation Single Room Occupancy Program, Home Investment Partnerships Program, Emergency Solution Grants Program, Continuum of Care, and Public Housing units.
+1 Housing Choice Voucher Program, project-based Section 8 contracts, Moderate Rehabilitation Single Room Occupancy Program, Home Investment Partnerships Program, Emergency Solution Grants Program, Continuum of Care, and Public Housing units.